fkj/word-counter/README.md

 A word in this context is a sequence of Unicode characters separated by any type of whitespace.
 This means that the program is not opinionated about what words can be.
-In particular, punctuation marks and special characters are part of words, such that e.g. "What" and "What?" are counted separately.
+In particular, punctuation marks and special characters are part of words, such that the program counts e.g. "What" and "What?" separately.

 ## Running via Docker
 If you don't want to compile and run the program on your own computer, you can run it in a Docker container.